dev-techguy/MyCloud/README.md

 - Login *GUI*

  <img src="https://github.com/dev-techguy/Point-Of-Sale/blob/master/img/login.PNG">

-## Security Vulnerabilities
- For any security vulnerabilities, please email to [TechGuy](mailto:dev.techguy@mail.com).

 ## TroubleShooting

-On system crash or you had shutdown the application and when trying to start, you find out that the *mycloud app* can't seem to start.
+On system crash or you had shutdown the application and when trying to start, you find out that *mycloud app* can't seem to start.
 Kindly follow this:-

-- Check if xampp server *(Apache & MySQL)* are running.
+- Check if xampp server *(Apache & MySQL)* is running.

 - Stop both *(Apache & MySQL)*

 - Try starting the application.

 - If the above steps don't work restart your *PC*.

+## Security Vulnerabilities
+ For any security vulnerabilities, please email to [TechGuy](mailto:dev.techguy@mail.com).

 ## License
  This software licensed under the [EULA LICENSE](https://github.com/dev-techguy/Point-Of-Sale/blob/master/license.txt).